anerv/dk_network_analysis/docs/how-to.md

 ### Socio-economic data

 A data set with socio-economic variables for all voting areas is provided as `../data/processed/voting_areas.gpkg`.
 Update with more recent input data as needed, but do not change the filepath or attributes in the input data set.
+To recreate the data with newer input data, replace the files in `../data/input/socioeconomic` and run script `00_prepare_socioeconomic_data.py`.

+### Urban areas

+A data set with polygons representing areas classified as urban, provided as `../data/input/urban/urban_areas.parquet`.
+Update with more recent input data as needed, but do not change the filepath or attributes in the input data set.

 ## 4. Run analysis